 What do I need to do next?

-To start the process fill in this webform or get in touch on 0333 200 5100 to discuss Third party deductions as a payment method option.
+Fill in our form to start the process or get in touch on 0333 200 5100 to discuss Third party deductions as a payment method option.
 We will ask you for the information detailed and calculate how much your weekly deductions will be.
 This will be based on ongoing consumption as well as your arrears.

 Here's an example scenario: